Solar energy from the sun is about a 1000 W/m2 at the top of the Earth’s atmosphere. How can we capture that energy?

 Optional, measure the S-C current versus panel tilt angle.

 From above, it’s “best” to ensure that your panel always directly faces the sun over the course of a day.
-This requires some mechanics, bearings, and motors to move them in the right directions.
+But this requires some structures, bearings, and motors to move them in the right directions.

 • Increased time to design the whole solar farm.